jellyfish-commuting/fetchjson/README.md

 ### Extra params

-`init` argument can be extends with optionals properties
+`init` argument can be extends with following optional properties

 | Prop            | Type       |  Note                                     |
 |-----------------|------------|------------------------------------------------------------------------------------------|